How to Target Language Development with an Easy Fun Christmas Craft

 I’ve been crafting for years in my speech therapy sessions.
-I am a huge believer in creating natural opportunities for speech and language development.
-Of course, creating something together is a perfect activity for that!
+I am a huge believer in creating natural opportunities for speech and language development and crafting is a perfect activity for just that!

-This is a great opportunity to review colors and use fine motor skills to sort the different color balls.
-I used a muffin pan to make it easy to keep them separated.
+Color sorting is a great opportunity to review colors and use fine motor skills to sort the different color balls.
+I use a muffin pan to make it easier for kids to keep the poms poms “sorted” and separated.

-Then we talked about how we can sort by different sizes!
+Then we talk about how we can sort the pom poms by different sizes!
 She loved finding all of the small, medium, and large pom pom balls!
-This is a great opportunity to use other words like: tiny, huge, enormous, little, etc.
+This is a great opportunity to use words like: tiny, huge, enormous, little, etc.

 LEARNING ABOUT ATTRIBUTES